Skip to main content

 People’s lives in China are improved further as headway is made in ensuring access to childcare, education, healthcare services, elderly care, housing, and social assistance, and more people in China, including left-behind groups, benefit from equitable and public services and social protection systems as well as accelerated efforts to reduce gender inequality and other forms of social inequality throughout the life-course.

-Progress was made in the prevention and response of gender-based violence (GBV) for the implementation of the Anti-Domestic Law in China.
-Progress includes the capacity development of service providers and building public awareness of zero-tolerance of GBV.
-There were some delays in the development of Standard Operation Procedures (SOPs) on GBV essential services due to partnership building and COVID-19 restrictions.
-In 2021, a variety of service providers were brought together to discuss how to set up guidelines and strengthen the essential services for women and girls experiencing GBV.
-On the prevention side, the general public was mobilized to discuss how to support women and girls experiencing violence and how to prevent violence.
-UN Women contributed to these achievements through partnership building with the Supreme People's Court, launching the Chinese version of the Essential Service Package to Women and Girls subject to violence (ESP) with key national and local duty bearers, and facilitating the civil society organizations (CSO) consultation workshop on localization and adaptation of ESP social service.
-The CSOs who joined the consultation are the key leading CSOs serving rural women, women living with HIV/AIDS, LGBTI groups, and women with disabilities experiencing gender-based violence.
-All of these built a solid foundation for the development of the SOPs and training manual in 2022.
-ESP, which is jointly developed by UN Women, UNFPA, WHO, UNDP, and UNODC, is listed as a key technical reference for the cooperation with the Supreme People’s Court in China and received great interest from National Working Committee on Children and Women (NWCCW), the key coordination agency for anti-domestic violence in China.
-In the mobilization of public discussion and public awareness raising, UN Women contributed through male engagement in ending violence against women for the 16 Days Campaign.
-In the 16 Days Campaign, UN Women played a lead role and adopted a creative strategy to engage different partners, including UN agencies, embassies in China, media and platforms, private sectors, CSOs, key opinion leaders, and young people to advocate for male engagement and not being a bystander.
+The outcome was partially achieved.
+However, some progress was made in prevention and response of gender-based violence for the implementation of Anti-Domestic Law in China.
+The progress includes the capacity development of service providers and building public awareness on zero-tolerance to GBV.
+There were some delays on standards development of SOP on GBV essential services due to partnership building and CoVID-19 restriction.
+In 2021, a variety of service providers were brought together and started to discuss how to set up guidelines and strengthen the services.
+In the prevention side, general public were mobilized to discuss how to support women and girls experiencing violence, and how to prevent violence.
+UN Women contributed to these achievements through first-time ever closely working and partnership building with the Supreme People's Court, launching of the Chinese version of Essential Service Package to Women and Girls subject to violence (ESP) with key national and local duty bearers, and facilitating the civil society organizations (CSO) consultation workshop on localization and adaptation of ESP social service.
+The CSOs joined the consultation are the key leading CSOs serving rural women, women living with HIV/AIDS, LGBTI group, and women with disabilities experiencing gender-based violence.
+All these built solid foundation for the development of the SOPs and training manual in 2022.
+ESP, which is jointly developed by UN Women, UNFPA, WHO, UNDP and UNODC, is listed as key technical reference for the cooperation with the Supreme Court in China and received great interest from national working committee on children and women, the key coordination agency for anti-domestic violence in China.
+By mobilizing public discussion and awareness raising, UN Women contributed through male engagement on ending violence against women during 16 Days Campaign.
+In the 16 Days Campaign, UN Women played a lead role and adopted with creative strategy to engage different partners, including UN agencies, embassies in China, media and platforms, private sectors, Civil Society Organizations, key opinion leaders, and young people to advocate for male engagement and not to be a by stander.
 UN Women launched two theme videos on main media platforms Weibo, Kuaishou, and WeChat with key messages.
-In total, the two theme videos have 6 million views.
-The hashtag “Don’t be a bystander” has 65 million views and ranked among the top 15 hashtags on Weibo.
-The same topic campaign reached 34.6 million views on Kuaishou.
+In total, the two theme videos have 6 million viewers.
+The hashtag of “Don’t be a bystander” has 65 million viewers and ranked top 15 hashtag on Weibo.
+The same topic campaign reached 34.6 million viewers on Kuaishou.
 The campaign largely contributed to the public discussion on ending violence against women in China.
+Overall, the challenge of shrinking space for cooperation between government, thinktank and UN agency and international funding and the sensitivity of gender-based violence in China delayed the partnership building progress.
+As a result, the outcome has not been fully achieved.
+Based on the progress made to date, the original strategy and theory of change for this outcome is still applicable in China.
+The interventions under this outcome are supported by global guideline issued jointly by UN Women, UNFPA, WHO, UNDP, and UNODC and validated in many Asian countries.